SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 Generic types let the code that calls a function pick the type for that function's parameters and return value in a way that's abstracted away from the function implementation.
-For example, the function in the code below returns a type that depends on its caller:
+For example, the function in the following code returns a type that depends on its caller:

 ::